eAustin Overtime / Wage Lawyer

 Fortunately, in these situations, workers can take legal action to recover the compensation that is rightfully theirs.
 While we at The Melton Law Firm, understand that it can be hard for workers in Austin to understand their rights when it comes to minimum wage and overtime pay, having a lawyer on your side when dealing with wage-related issues can make getting the fair treatment and compensation you believe you deserve easier.

-If you have a wage dispute with your employer and you believe that you have been treated unfairly, you have the right to seek fair treatment and get adequately compensated.
-The The Melton Law Firm understands how hard Austin residents work for their paychecks and we believe that any employer who does not pay their employees what they are fairly owed should be held accountable.
+If you have a wage dispute with your employer and you believe that you have been treated unfairly, you have the right to take legal action to hold your employer accountable.
+The The Melton Law Firm know that you work hard for your pay and we will work to hold employers who do not fully compensate their employees should be held accountable.
 Our Austin overtime and wage attorneys believe that it is not acceptable behavior for an employer to mistreat their employees by not paying them what is rightfully due to them.
 Our understanding and skilled lawyers will review the specific details of your case and work tirelessly with you to get the favorable results that you deserve.

 Austin based attorney, John F. Melton has worked with hundreds of Texas workers in fighting for their legal rights.
 Since 2008, Mr. Melton has been Board Certified in Labor and Employment Law in Texas.
 The The Melton Law Firm has the in-depth experience to assist workers in getting fair treatment and compensation for their unpaid wages.
 Don’t hesitate – complete our online form or give us a call at (512) 330-0017.
 We will advocate for you!